Markets to have a tough time as new year unfolds - www.lokmattimes.com

 Markets to have a tough time as new year unfolds

-New Delhi, Dec 31 The week has come to end and this week becomes special because the calendar ...
+New Delhi, Dec 31 The week has come to an end and this week becomes special because the ...

 Coming to the last week of the calendar year, we saw December futures expire on a positive note.
 The series fared very well for the bulls and gained 1,645.55 points or 8.17 per cent to close at 21,778.70 points.

 The first to list was Motisons Jewellers Limited which had issued shares at Rs 55.
-The discovered price on BSE on Tuesday was Rs 103.90 and at end of day it closed at Rs 101.18, a gain of Rs 46.18 or 83.96 per cent.
+The discovered price on BSE on Tuesday was Rs 103.90 and at the end of the day, it closed at Rs 101.18, a gain of Rs 46.18 or 83.96 per cent.

 The second share to list was Muthoot Microfin Limited which had issued shares at Rs 291.
 The discovered price was Rs 278, a loss of Rs 13 or 4.46 per cent.
 Shares closed day one at Rs 266.20, a loss of Rs 24.80 or 8.52 per cent.
 By the end of the week, the share had slipped further to close at Rs 251.20, a loss of Rs 39.80 or 13.67 per cent.